 PSCS friend and supporter, Dana Bettinger, earned a bachelor’s degree in architecture from Pratt Institute and then a master’s degree from Yale University, but after seven years as an architect—including time spent running her own design firm—she returned to graduate school and became a teacher.
-Dana now teaches art, architecture, and stagecraft at University Prep, and previously served as the president of the PSCS Board of Trustees.
+Dana taught art, architecture, and stagecraft at University Prep for over a decade, and previously served as the president of the PSCS Board of Trustees.

 She was initially attracted by the school’s progressive philosophy.

 “You don’t hear students at PSCS talking about what they’ll do when they’re finally ‘in the real world,’” she says.
 “Our students understand that they’re being given the freedom and support to pursue ‘real life’ right now, instead of constantly being trained for some future experience.”

 Dana may have been drawn in by the idea of progressive education theory put to practice, but the best part of serving on the board is being a part of such an extraordinary group of individuals.